joscheuerer/hands-on-workshop/docs/lab1.md

 ### Assigned number xx for the workshop
 Every participant will receive a two digit number (xx) for the workshop.
 You will be able to find them in the chat or on the slides of the instructor.
 Please memorize the number - you will need it throughout the different usecases.

-### Create your own Workflowgroup
+### Create your own Workflow Group
 A workflow group is like your own project, where you will be deploying resources into.
 It is also used to enforce policies later on.
 In the upper part of the screen click on **Workflow Groups**.
 In there **Create New Workflow Group** with **Resource Name** = ``wfg-xx`` (xx is your assigned number)

-If you like, you can add Tags and description to it as well.
+If you like, you can add Tags and descriptions to it as well.